-A few others have tried to come up with actual number of users for spreadsheet software programs.
-For example, in 2017 Simon Cocking from Irish tech news wrote about seven reasons a half a billion people still used Excel.
-Joseph N from Wonder (2021), estimates that there are 750 million to 1.2 billion Microsoft Excel users and over 2 billion Google Suite users.
-Elizabeth Gration (2022) reported that 1 in 8 people used Microsoft although her numbered guote included the entire office suite.
-In fact, one of the challenges with determining actual Excel and Google Sheets numbers stems from difficulties making determination of which exact product in the Microsoft or Google Suite is being used.
-Hialmar Gislason (2018) discuss one of the how it is hard to differentiate between paying and free accounts as well as the inclusion of GMAIL in the Google suites.
-To address this Gisalsson applies a 2/3 estimate reduction in numbers when comparing MS Excel (800 million) and Google Sheets (160 million).
+A few others have tried to determine the actual number of users for spreadsheet software programs.
+For example, in 2017 Simon Cocking from Irish Tech News wrote about seven reasons that a half a billion people still used Excel.
+Joseph (2021) estimates that there are 750 million to 1.2 billion Microsoft Excel users and over 2 billion Google Suite users world-wide.
+Elizabeth Gration (2022) reported that 1 in 8 people use Microsoft although her numbered quote included the entire Office Suite.

+In fact, one of the challenges with determining actual Excel and Google Sheets numbers stems from difficulties determining which exact product in the Microsoft Office Suite or Google Suite is being used.
+Hjalmar Gislason (2018) discusses how it is hard to differentiate between paying and free accounts as well as the inclusion of GMAIL in the Google Suite.
+To address this, Gisalsson applied a 2/3 estimate reduction in numbers when comparing MS Excel (800 million) and Google Sheets (160 million).

-Gilasson (2018) also provides an enlightening description of the Microsoft Excel and Google sheets users and is visually summarized in Figure 2.
+Gilasson (2018) provides an enlightening description of Microsoft Excel and Google Sheets users and is visually summarized in Figure 2.
 He talks about how more young people and young companies use Google Sheets while older and more mature companies use Microsoft Excel.
 He reports that Excel is more sophisticated and preferred by 'pros' where Google sheets is more sluggish but good for quick and simple items.
 He also did note that Google sheets works better for collaboration and that even the pros were found to 'sneak' using Google sheets from time to time.
 Nina Semczuk (2020) provides support for Gilasson's claims by confirming the benefits of collaboration in Google Sheets as well as pointing out how frequently Google Sheets gets updated and works well with real time data.